Fenland 50 - Local Plan Timetable

 Fenland District Council is preparing a new Local Plan for the district, called Fenland 50.
 The plan will guide how Fenland grows and changes up to 2050.

 The government has introduced a new, clearer plan-making process with set stages (called gateways) and an expected overall timescale of around 30 months.
-Fenland 50 will follow this approach, but with a compressed programme to allow the plan to be adopted by February 2028.
+Fenland 50 will follow this approach, but with a compressed programme to allow the plan to be submitted in March 2028 and adopted by October 2028.

 Key stages and dates